MidasTouch-MT/MidasTouch-MT.github.io/images/MidasTouch_Logo_License.md

 ---

 Made in Inkscape: https://inkscape.org/about/license <br>
 Crown from Pixabay: https://pixabay.com/vectors/crown-golden-royal-shining-shiny-312734 <br>
 Font Segoe Print: https://docs.microsoft.com/en-us/typography/font-list/segoe-print <br>
 MetaData cleaned with ExifCleaner: https://github.com/szTheory/exifcleaner <br>

+---

+`MidasTouch_Logo_License.md` is licensed under the `GNU All-Permissive License`:

+Copying and distribution of this file, with or without modification, are permitted in any medium without royalty provided the copyright notice and this notice are preserved.
+This file is offered as-is, without any warranty.